callahad/selfhosted-sync/README.md

 - By default, you can only connect to the sync server from the host it's running on.
 - No SSL.
 Which is kind of moot, given the above.
 - Must run on port 80.
+- Regenerates the signing secret on every provision, which causes an error to appear on connected browsers.
 - Uses Mozilla's hosted Firefox Accounts service for authentication, rather than handling authentication itself.
 - No access control, happily stores data for any and all users that attempt to contact it.
 - Checks out the current development head of [mozilla-services/syncserver](https://github.com/mozilla-services/syncserver), rather than a specific release or tag.